Art-n-MathS/DASOS/Readme.txt

                                .bil and it currently only supports float pointing numbers saved into the .bil with potential limitations.

+-csv <fieldplots.csv>          The input csv file that lists all the trees from
+                               a number of field-plot.
+This is a compulsory input for generating 3D priors;

 -igm <igmFileName>             The name/directory of the .igm file that defines
                                the geolocaiton of the hyperspectral pixels.